-Cyber liability insurance is designed to help you recover from a data breach or cyber security attack.
+Cyber insurance is designed to help you recover from a data breach or cyber security attack.
 Contact your carrier as soon as possible to see how they can help assist you with what to do after a cyber attack.
 If you don't have a cyber liability insurance policy, AmTrust's appointed agents can assist you in the process of selecting cyber liability coverage that could help with costs associated with addressing future cyber incidents as well as identifying potential cyber exposures.

 Emphasize your willingness to be transparent with your customers by considering a special action hotline specifically to address questions from affected individuals.
 Communication can be key to maintaining positive, professional relationships with your patrons.
 A data breach can be stressful, but as long as you take the right steps, your business will be better prepared to recover successfully.
 Moving forward, conduct frequent security checks to help reduce the likelihood of an incident occurring again in the future.

 Ensure your businesses takes time to review and update information security policies, business continuity plans, and data breach response plans and regularly communicates with employees about them.